onkar895/NAMASTE-JAVASCRIPT/SEASON-2/EPISODE-2/Notes.md

 -   Once fulfilled data is there in promiseResult and it is inside body in ReadableStream format and there is a way to extract data.

-*   Now we can attach callback to above response?
+*   Now after getting the data we can attach callback to above response?

 **Using .then**